-On October 31, 2016, CLDH published a report titled "Legal Challenges faced by Refugees from Syria in Lebanon" The aim of this report is to highlight the impact of the Government of Lebanon's stricter policies with regards to the stay of refugees from Syria into its territory.
+On October 31, 2016, CLDH published a report titled "Legal Challenges faced by Refugees from Syria in Lebanon"56789.10 The aim of this report is to highlight the impact of the Government of Lebanon's stricter policies with regards to the stay of refugees from Syria into its territory.
 By drawing a causative connection between the deteriorating conditions of refugees from Syria and the political and legal approach of the Government of Lebanon to the issue, CLDH raises awareness in view of advocating for the implementation of a real legal framework that adjusts the safety and security concerns of refugees from Syria in Lebanon.
-CLDH strongly believes there is a need for the implementation of a real legal framework for the status of refugee-hood, both for Syrian refugees and refugees of other nationalities.
-In particular, in order to tackle the legal challenges that have been identified in the report, CLDH pushes state and non-state actors, on a local and international level, to actively contribute simultaneously.
+CLDH strongly believes there is a need for the implementation of a real legal framework for the status of refugee-hood, both for Syrian refugees and refugees that have been identified in the report, CLDH pushes state and non-state actors, on a local and international level, to actively contribute simultaneously.
 The report was widely covered by the media and consulted by many partners.
 CLDH did a presentation of the report, its findings and recommendations to all partners at a UNHCR Protection working group on November 29th 2016.